 Can you tell me more about the sound?

 The quality of sound is simply awesome.
 There is huge 'octobass' like sound which can only be described as glorious and reverent.
 There is plenty of volume and the tone is rather like a fine red wine - mature and full-bodied.

-Despite the superb skill and efforts of your restore on the facsimile varnish has the value been affected in any way?
+Despite the superb skill and efforts of your restorer on the facsimile varnish has the value been affected in any way?

 It is always a great pity to see an instrument without its original coatings of varnish and yes it does affect the value of violin family musical instrument.
 In this respect we are offering this instrument at approximately 45% less than if it was still in possession of its original varnish.

 Wow a discount of approx. 45% - that sounds like an absolute bargain to me.
 How about a final summary?

 This is a really good 5-string instrument.
 It has near perfect playing stats and it is in exceptional structural condition.
 In terms of sound both the volume and tonal qualities are at the very highest level.